Grading Design (Secondary Grading and Reporting)

 - How it may impact what they see in SIS StudentVUE and on report cards.

 - Multiple, intentional communications to families.
 Information should be included in the syllabus and Back to School Night Presentation at a minimum.
-In addition, a school may require the teacher sends a letter to the families.
+In addition, a school may require the teacher to send a letter to the families.
 Parents will need to be aware of how a rolling gradebook may impact what they see in SIS ParentVUE.

 - Follow division guidelines for gradebook set up to ensure that timely grades are accessible via SIS ParentVUE and StudentVUE.